A Load of Loyalty Bunkum

 Actual Loyalty

-First of all, one of the reasons that there is so much bunkum out there on this subject, is because it lacks for a more widely understood definition.
+First of all, one of the reasons that there is so much bunkum out there on this subject, is because its more accurate definitions are not widely understood.
 Given the prevalence of points and rewards systems that are called “loyalty programs”, that’s what many presume loyalty to be.

 We should start then, by explaining that the evidence on those programs is quite clear.
 They do almost nothing for growth (i.e. increased market penetration) and are negative to customer profitability.
 This is because: